publisha/publisha.github.io/pages/createyourownblog.md

 # How to Build Your Web Site with GitHub Pages

+This document explains all of the steps to take when creating a static web site using the free hosting at Github.Pages.
+The site that we build can be a blog or just an information web site.
+We will use a template that styles the site making sure that it is responsive to different screen and device sizes.

+You will learn how to set the site up and configure with your own branding.
+Further, more complex styling can be achieved, but for this we need to have some knowledge of HTML and CSS.

 Writing to your blog involves using the `Markdown` language and this will then be automatically be converted to `HTML` for the web site.
 You can learn about `Markdown` by viewing the [Markdown Guide on the web][47a5cbc0].
 There are many writing apps that use `Markdown` but we will use a free tool called _Atom_ that will give you the means to write and update your live web site.

   [47a5cbc0]: https://www.markdownguide.org "Take a look at this helpful site"